a02369406/Final/Q7-api-description.md

-I sed an API from https://randomuser.me/ that generates random users for testing purposed
+I used an API from https://randomuser.me/ that generates random users for testing purposed